-This Maple Sugar Shortbread Cookies literally melts in your mouth!
-It's both flavoured and topped with fine, pure maple sugar, for a lovely snacking cookie.
+These maple sugar shortbread cookies literally melt in your mouth!
+It’s both flavoured with and topped with fine, pure maple sugar, for a lovely snacking cookie.

-Speaking of the butter, you don't need to let it cool completely to room temperature.
-It should definitely not be used hot, but it's ok if there is a very tiny bit of warmth in it.
+You don’t need to let the butter cool completely to room temperature.
+It should definitely not be used hot, but it’s ok if there is a very tiny bit of warmth in it.

 Ingredients